syncfusion-content/xamarin-docs/Xamarin/SfMaps/Markers.md

 {% endtabs %}

-Below snippet explains on how to define custom marker with image support.
+The following code sample explains how to define a custom marker with image support.

 {% tabs %}